DSSGxUK/s23_deforestation_exp/generate_jnr/README.md

 ## Points to note

-- The script requires a lot of compute and will take about 30 hours if you're running for the whole of Brazil.
+- The script requires a lot of compute and will take about 30 hours on a high memory node on a sigle CPU with 48 cores if you're running for the whole of Brazil.
 Hence, it is better to schedule it on a cluster.
 The job file for the same has also been provided and can be run as follows:

   ```bash
   sbatch job.exp
   ```
-- Don't use the `parallel` argument in the script.
+- Don't use the `parallel` argument in `rmj.makemap` function.
 It is not working as expected and will give you wrong results.
 - The script will create a lot of intermediate files.
 You can delete them once the script has finished running.
-Don't utilise the clean `argument` in the script.
+Don't utilise the clean `argument` in `rmj.makemap` function.
 The code gives an error when you use it, which is because the parent directory isn't specified.

 ## References